-- 28. First, it was clear that the vehicles were underpriced, and each sale would result in a loss the company.
+- First, it was clear that the vehicles were underpriced, and each sale would result in a loss the company.
 Ms. Schwab ultimately contacted Dennis Lucey, Rivian's Finance Director, and worked with him to develop projections showing how much of a loss the company would incur if Rivian did not raise prices.
 Ms. Schwab raised this issue with several executives, including Mr. Behl, Stuart Dixon (Director of Product Management), and Andy Zicheck (Principal Product Manager).
 Mr. Behl brushed her off.
-Eventually, Mr. Hunt raised the issue with Mr. Behl, at which point Mr. Behl agreed that they would need to raise the vehicle prices after the IPO. - 29.
-Second, the manufacturing process had yet to be refined to a point that the company could confidently assure a consumer of the vehicle's quality, integrity, and safety.
+Eventually, Mr. Hunt raised the issue with Mr. Behl, at which point Mr. Behl agreed that they would need to raise the vehicle prices after the IPO. - Second, the manufacturing process had yet to be refined to a point that the company could confidently assure a consumer of the vehicle's quality, integrity, and safety.
 For these reasons, Ms. Schwab told Mr. Behl that the first deliveries should go to Rivian employees.
-Mr. Behl dismissed her advice and questioned her conclusion, but this was ultimately the approach the company adopted. - 30.
-Third, the publicly announced dates for manufacturing and delivery were not achievable.
-Rivian delivered a small handful of vehicles in September, despite having a much larger goal.
-Mr. Scaringe then announced an internal goal of delivering a specific number of vehicles by the end of 2021.
-In subsequent Sales and Operations planning meetings in September, Ms. Schwab said that this number was not achievable and that the company should set a realistic objective.
-This was a major issue since the S-1 filing stated that the company would deliver 1,000 vehicles in 2021. - 31.
-Ms. Schwab also raised concerns surrounding Rivian's use of an expensive thirdparty vendor to execute its test drive events.
-Her input was again ignored, with the result that these events were over budget, leading to the last-minute cancellation of subsequent events. - 32.
+Mr. Behl dismissed her advice and questioned her conclusion, but this was ultimately the approach the company adopted. - Third, the publicly announced dates for manufacturing and delivery were not achievable.
+Rivian only delivered a small percentage of the trucks it had set as its goal for September.
+Mr. Scaringe then announced a goal of delivering a specific number of vehicles by the end of 2021.
+In subsequent Sales and Operations planning meetings in September, Ms. Schwab said that this number was not achievable and that the company should set a realistic objective, which was a fraction of that number.
+This was a major issue since the S-1 filing stated that the company would deliver 1,000 vehicles in 2021.

+Ms. Schwab also raised concerns surrounding Rivian's use of an expensive third-party vendor to execute its test drive events.
+Her input was again ignored, with the result that these events were over budget, leading to the last-minute cancellation of subsequent events.

+Rivian Subjects Ms. Schwab to Gender Discrimination and Retaliation.
+D.

 Ms. Schwab's work was often impeded by the gender discrimination that she experienced from Mr. Behl and other male colleagues at Rivian.
 For example, Mr. Behl had initially asked her to help lead Project Apollo, the name given to the work and activities leading up to the IPO.
-But when Mr. Parker challenged this decision, she was cut out of the decisionmaking process.
+But when Mr. Parker challenged this decision, she was cut out of the decision-making process.
 Likewise, in summer of 2021, Ms. Schwab asked to lead the pricing discussions, as would be expected of someone in her role and with her extensive experience with vehicle pricing.
 Instead, Mr. Behl asked Mr. Hunt, who worked on consumer digital, to lead the discussion on both pricing and other integral projects.